SERVICE Businesses SSW (Synchronized Stir Welding) Division SSW (Synchronized Stir Welding) Division

 Synchronized Stir Welding Solutions

-• The tip of the welding tool is “driven with microwaves” in both the tool’s rotational and vertical directions.
+- The tip of the welding tool is “driven with micron level of vibrations on the pin head” in both the tool’s rotational and vertical directions.

 conventional FSW